-All majors in the School take a rigorous core curriculum in their junior and senior years that consists of CCS 3030: Intersections of Gender, Race & Culture, CCS 3710 Gender, Race & Culture in Community-Based Practice, CCS 4850: Qualitative Research Methods, and CCS 4860: Capstone Seminar.
+All majors in the School take a rigorous core curriculum in their junior and senior years that consists of a theory course (CCS 3030: Intersections of Gender, Race & Culture), a service-learning course (CCS 3710 Gender, Race & Culture in Community-Based Practice), a research methods course (CCS 4850: Qualitative Research Methods), and a writing course (CCS 4860: Capstone Seminar).

 Are you interested in our majors but concerned about what you will do with this degree when you graduate?
 If so, check out our Alumni Spotlight and see what recent graduates are doing now.